terramate-io/terramate-docs/cloud/stacks/details.md

 # Stack Details

-In the stack details page, all stack metadata is displayed as configured in Terramate CLI and collected by Terramate Cloud.
-In addition to metadata, more information is displayed based on the stack status.
+The stack details page displays all stack metadata configured in Terramate CLI and collected by Terramate Cloud.
+Additionally, more information is shown based on the stack status.

 ![Stack Details](../assets/stack-details.png "Terramate Cloud Stacks Details")